 • Prohibit persons from approaching or communicating with a victim,

-The Act also creates the tort of human trafficking, permitting victims to sue for general, special, aggravated an punitive damages, to hold the defendant to account for any profits derived from engaging in human trafficking and for an injunction on such terms as are appropriate.
+The Act also creates the tort of human trafficking, permitting victims to sue for general, special, aggravated, and punitive damages, to hold the defendant to account for any profits derived from engaging in human trafficking, and for an injunction on such terms as are appropriate.